GazzolaLab/PyElastica/docs/installation.rst

-Pyelastica
+PyElastica
 ===========

-The easiest way to install Pyelastica is with PIP:
+The easiest way to install PyElastica is with PIP (requires Python 3):

 .. code:: console

     $ pip install pyelastica

-You can also download the source code for Pyelastica directly from GitHub_.
+You can also download the source code for PyElastica directly from GitHub_.

 Elastica++